 And who knows, maybe the president waves at you when you approach the White House?

 The car is ready to go again after some well-needed rest in the capital while the National Mall was explored.
-The itinerary now takes us further northeast to Philadelphia, the last stop before New York.
+The itinerary now takes us further northeast to Philadelphia, the last cross country road trip stop before New York.

 B. Feel like Rocky as you head to Philadelphia, Pennsylvania